john-rizzo/marteq-adobe-analytics-nodejs-integration-/README.md

 - Create .env file from .env.sample
 - Run `npm i` to install the required packages

+**Note: None adobe users doesn't need to perform Step 2, 3 and 4.**

 ## Step 1: Acquire MarteQ API Key from Marketer Portal

 - Login to your marketer account